Labour wants to expand state nurseries as part of election childcare pledge

 This leaves many parents who want to work in a difficult position as they cannot afford childcare once parental leave finishes.

-This results in more parents- and mothers in particular- having to delay getting back into work because the contribution from the government is not enough.
+The result is more parents – and mothers in particular – having to delay getting back into work because the contribution from the government is not enough.

 “I don’t think you can talk about growing your economy unless you’ve got a childcare system that supports parents,” Ms Phillipson told The Guardian.